VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Visibility Recognition Results

-We provide additional qualitative results to showcase failure and successful instances of \ourmethodsmall\ on \ourprobrec\ problem when the input is a valid or non-valid visibility graph (We generate visibility graphs of polygons with holes as invalid input samples).
-Figure \ref{fig:non_valid_appendix_1} and \ref{fig:valid_appendix_1} shows the successful instances of valid and non-valid visibility graph while output of Figure \ref{fig:non_valid_appendix_2} and \ref{fig:valid_appendix_2} show the failure instances.
-It shows that \ourmethodsmall\ can be used to identify non-valid visibility graphs in most of the scenarios by turning it into a classifier based on the validity of the output.
+We provide additional qualitative results illustrating both successful and failure cases of \ourmethodsmall{} on the \ourprobrec{} problem, where the input may be a valid or non-valid visibility graph.
+Invalid samples are generated by constructing visibility graphs of polygons with holes.
+Figures~\ref{fig:non_valid_appendix_1} and~\ref{fig:valid_appendix_1} show successful reconstructions for valid and non-valid visibility graphs, respectively, while Figures~\ref{fig:non_valid_appendix_2} and~\ref{fig:valid_appendix_2} illustrate failure cases.
+These results demonstrate that \ourmethodsmall{} can identify non-valid visibility graphs in most scenarios when used as a classifier based on the validity of its generated outputs.